cobalt-intelligence/cobalt-int-sdk/readme.md

      */
     nextPageKey?: any;
     /**
-     * Allows you to search by parcel id
+     * Allows you to search by parcel number
      */
-    taxAccountNumber?: string;
+    parcelNumber?: string;
     /**
      * The state from which you wish to get parcels with delinquent taxes.
 Either this or county is required.
      */